a-n-d-r/a-n-d-r/README.md

 - ⚡ Fun fact: ...
 -->

 👨‍💻 I'm a seasoned Python developer with over 3 years of hands-on experience in crafting efficient and creative solutions.

+💼 Currently working at bogdanna.com as Python Backend Developer

-Here's a quick snapshot of what I bring to the table:
+ℹ️ Here's a quick snapshot of what I bring to the table:

 🤖 Telegram Bot Maestro: My true passion lies in creating Telegram bots that streamline communication and enhance user experiences.
 I've developed bots for various purposes, from customer support to automation.